Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - There are various logging and diagnostics tooling components from the Azure Monitor family including [Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview), and [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)

-### Shared resource group

-In addition to these per-instance components, there are some global components in a shared Resource Group. *The tooling in this repository does not cover creating this RG - it must already exist.*

-- The entire thing is fronted by [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview), which allows traffic to be cut over from one back end instance to another, manages SSL termination, and provides CDN capability and some metrics.
+- Incoming traffic is routed through the [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) instance in `soundscape-shared`, which allows traffic to be cut over from one back end instance to another, manages SSL termination, and provides CDN capability and some metrics.
+This has routes for

-- There is a common Azure Container Registry that stores the container images for the Tile Server.

-- There are multiple DNS zones that allow incoming traffic to be routed to the platform, specifically the following.

-    - `prd2.soundscape.scottishtecharmy.org`: live traffic from the app
+    - `prd2.soundscape.scottishtecharmy.org`: live traffic from the iOS app

-    - `soundscape.scottishtecharmy.org`: live traffic from an older version of the app

     - `tst.soundscape.scottishtecharmy.org`: test traffic, used to test new back end deployment instances